 2. The proposed entity name does not include the required entity ending.
 The name shall end with either the words “Limited Liability Company” or the upper or lower case letters “L.L.C.” with or without punctuation.

 3. The proposed entity name is very similar to that of an existing entity record.
 Please obtain a letter of consent on corporate letterhead from the enclosed entity.

 4. The proposed entity name has already been reserved by another person.
 Rhode Island LLC name reservations last for 120 days.

-5. A resident agent must be listed in Section 2 for the service of process, notice or demand required or permitted by law to be served upon the entity in conjunction with its business affairs in this state.
+5. A Registered Agent must be listed in Section 2 for the service of process, notice or demand required or permitted by law to be served upon the entity in conjunction with its business affairs in this state.
 The agent may be a Rhode Island resident or an entity (Domestic or Foreign) qualified to conduct business in this state.

 8. If known at the time of filing, the principal office of the limited liability company must be listed, or, if not known at the time of filing, the words “not yet determined” must be provided in Section 4.

-Tip: Members and Managers often confuses people.
-To learn the difference between members and managers in an LLC, please see this article: member-managed LLCs and manager-managed LLCs.
+Tip: To learn the difference between Members and Managers in an LLC, please see this article: Member-managed vs Manager-managed LLCs.